accellera-official/systemc.org/docs/overview/systemc-verification.md

 ## UVM in SystemC (UVM-SystemC)

 The UVM-SystemC library provides an implementation of the Universal Verification Methodology (UVM) in SystemC/C++.
 The UVM-SystemC class library enables the development of scalable and reusable verification collateral for system-level verification and testing.
-The aim of UVM-SystemC is to be API compatible with UVM in SystemVerilog, to faciliate seamless integration and exchange of Verification IP (VIP) between system-level and IP-level test benches.
+The aim of UVM-SystemC is to be API compatible with UVM in SystemVerilog, to facilitate seamless integration and exchange of Verification IP (VIP) between system-level and IP-level test benches.

 See also: [UVM-SystemC Frequently Asked Questions](/overview/uvm-systemc-faq/)